pcrubianoa/laravelEloquentExpertLevel/readme.md

         info('Article is saved');
     }

-Every time an article is created, we will have a message in log.
+Every time an article is created, you will have a message in log.

     [2018-09-19 20:15:26] local.INFO: Article is saved